AbdellahElmrini/decAttack/README.md

 This repository contains the Python implementation of the paper [Privacy Attacks in Decentralized Learning](https://arxiv.org/abs/2402.10001).

+Please cite this paper if you use our code.

+@inproceedings{decattack,
+    author = {Mrini,  Abdellah El and Cyffers,  Edwige and Bellet,  Aurélien}, keywords = {Machine Learning (cs.LG),  Cryptography and Security (cs.CR),  FOS: Computer and information sciences,  FOS: Computer and information sciences}, title = {Privacy Attacks in Decentralized Learning}, booktitle={International Conference on Machine Learning}, year={2024}, organization={PMLR}
+}

 ## Usage

 To clone the repository, use the following command :